freeipa/freeipa/doc/designs/passkeys.md

 The administrator is able to specify common settings that will apply:

-- require user verification during authentication (On/Off/Default):
+- require user verification during authentication (True/False):
-  - On: require user verification during authentication (PIN for instance).
+  - True: require user verification during authentication (PIN for instance).
-  - Off: do not require user verification during authentication.
+  - False: do not require user verification during authentication.
-  - Default: fallback to the passkey’s default behavior.
+The default value is True.

 ### Registration of credentials